 - Make a point of checking in with all the colleagues from your direct team at least once a week.

 - Be intentional about involving your colleagues in the decision-making process.
-Running a remote workshop is a great way to do that!
+Running a remote design sprint is a great way to do that!

 - Take part in the remote lunches, happy hours, and calls - yep, those things can be cringy, but they will also keep you connected.